 For a long time, investors have believed that the S&P 500 index captures the core of the US equity markets.
 Vanguard Group founder Jack Bogle had even argued that the index also provides healthy international diversification because most American corporations generate a large percentage of their revenues from overseas markets.
 Warren Buffett has also said that investing in the S&P 500 index is good enough for most investors.

-The Total Stock Market index
+Total Stock Market Index Fund Holdings

 The remaining 3,000 or so stocks account for only about 20% of the index.
 The inclusion of the small-cap and micro-cap stocks in the index makes it slightly riskier, but could also benefit investors in the long run.

 S&P 500 vs Total Stock Market Index Fund: Which is better?